 Pre- or corequisite(s): None.

 Directed studies in a selected area under the direction of a single faculty member.
-The course will allow students to continue research in areas begun in other courses, or to explore in depth the literature relating to specific issues or sub-fields of the discipline.
+This course will allow students to continue research in areas begun in other courses, or to explore in depth the literature relating to specific issues or sub-fields of the discipline.
 A major paper will be required.
 Details of the course will be specified in an individual learning contract.

 2 credits